rian39/notes/deleuze_guattari_what_is_1997.md

 the concept is not discursive, and philosophy is not a discursive formation, because it does not link propositions together 22

-Concepts are centres of vibration , each in itself and every one in relation to all the others 23
+Concepts are centres of vibration, each in itself and every one in relation to all the others 23

 They do form a wall, but it is a dry-stone wall, and everything holds together only along diverging lines 23.